Great Barrier Reef rocked by summer of extremes

 The 2023-2024 Southern Hemisphere summer was the “worst summer on record for the Great Barrier Reef” according to Australian authorities.

-High ocean temperatures and a vast coral bleaching event have hit most of the Great Barrier Reef National Marine Park, threatening one of the world’s most biodiverse marine environments.
+High ocean temperatures and a vast coral bleaching event have hit most of the Great Barrier Reef Marine Park, threatening one of the world’s most biodiverse marine environments.
 Scientists say human-driven global warming is to blame as heat-trapping greenhouse gases continue to accumulate in the atmosphere, a product of industrial society.

 Australian ocean scientists say it’s clear that coral bleaching events at the GBR are becoming more frequent and more severe.